zonemaster/zonemaster-backend/docs/API.md

 This parameter is a string that is either
  - a valid IPv4 address in [dot-decimal notation] ;
- - a valid IPv6 address in [recommend text format for IPv6 addresses].
+ - a valid IPv6 address in [recommended text format][RFC 5952] for IPv6 addresses.

 ### Language tag